TEAMuP-dev/HARP/model_validation/README.md

 - **Opting back into notifications later:** remove the exit-code handling in the two `Validate` steps of the workflow so the script's exit code 1 propagates.
 Failed runs then turn red and GitHub emails maintainers.
-- A failure in the examples tier likely indicates a pyharp or gradio level breakage that may affect every deployment.
-Fix those before debugging individual spaces.